-In order to continue providing sustainable services, the municipality should be in a position to cover costs associated with the provision of services.
+In order to continue providing sustainable services, the municipality will maintain tariff increases at levels that reflect an appropriate balance between the affordability to poorer households and other customers while ensuring the financial sustainability of the municipality.

 In this regard some cost drivers may necessitate increases above Consumer Price Inflation (CPI).